chelseaniemeier/anime-r/README.md

 Project title: Anime Recommendations

-Motivation: The purpose of my project was to create an app/webpage where people can go visit the page and recommend their favorite/least favoriate anime shows.
-They can add an anime that they like (or dislike) and then leave a description of the show, along with a rating.
+Motivation: The purpose of my project was to create an app/webpage where I can list & recommend my favorite anime shows.
+I can add an anime that I have watched and then leave a description of the show, along with a rating.

 Build status: I've built the basics for the purpose of this project, but plan to build out some of the features of this project to a larger scale site that is live to the public.
 Also want to build comments section.